 And when I say “BIG move” I mean a literal move.

-According to the Sun Herald, Fiat Chrysler has announced that its moving its heavy-duty truck production out of Mexico and into Michigan to open new factories, creating new jobs, and benefiting the economy.
+According to the Sun Herald, Fiat Chrysler has announced that it is moving its heavy-duty truck production out of Mexico and into Michigan to open new factories, creating new jobs, and benefiting the economy.

 Chrysler says the reason for this move is all thanks to the corporate tax cuts put in place by the GOP last year: